lgy-hz/Project-Getting-and-Cleaning-Data/README.md

 replace the descriptive labels

-write the data frame into .txt Li
+write the data frame into .txt